LawleyClasses/230-spring2017/weekly_materials/week9/week9thursday.md

 # Week 9 Thursday Exercise: Basic Javascript (3/30/2017)

-At the end of this exercise, you should have two HTML files uploaded to a week9 folder inside your igme230 directory on banjo.rit.edu: movies.html and calculator.html.
+At the end of this exercise, you should have uploaded two HTML files to a week9 folder inside your igme230 directory on banjo.rit.edu: one called movies.html and one called calculator.html.
 These files must be uploaded by **noon on Saturday, April 1** for you to receive full credit.

 ## Overview & Goals
 Front-end programming, typically using JavaScript, is what is used to create interactive browser applications, experiences, and games.
 Today we'll start using JavaScript to modify elements on a page, and to start developing simple interactive experiences on web pages.